JANECEA/FileSurfer/docs/UserGuide.md

 2. Input the naming pattern.
 3. Press `Enter` to confirm or `Esc` to cancel.
    - Result will be for example: "new_image (1).png, new_image(2).png, new_image (3).png" ... etc.

+#### Searching
+1. Input your query into the serach bar.
+2. Press `Enter` to start searching.
+3. Click the `Middle mouse button` on any entry to open its location or click the `X` button to stop searching.